Space Utilization Keeps Going Up During Normal Operation¶

 Spikes in storage utilization are expected during compactions but if it doesn’t reduce after a compaction

 finishes it can be indicative of a problem.

 lsof Linux utility to check if there are files that Scylla has deleted but whose

 deletion are not reflected in the filesystem.

-- In the absence of repairs or large reads or if the problem persists when those are over this is could be an indication of a Scylla bug.
-Contact the Scylla team an provide
+If the utilization problem persists and you are not running repairs or performing large reads, it could be an indication of a Scylla bug.
+Contact the Scylla team an provide the following data:

 journalctl -u scylla-server > scylla_logs.txt